 Fanad Lighthouse was recently voted to be the second most beautiful lighthouse in the world by readers of the American magazine ‘Mental Floss’ .

 Views over to the Inishowen Peninsula and out to the Atlantic are stunning on a clear day and Fanad Lighthouse is the ideal place to head for if you are chasing the Northern Lights.

 Fanad Lighthouse opened to the public in 2016.
-Guided tours are available and there are three self catering apartments.
-A visitor center is currently under construction and should be open during 2018.
+Guided tours with local tour guides are available.
+There are three self catering apartments available to rent year round.
+The visitor center offers information, refreshments and local arts and crafts for sale.
 Find out more at the Fanad Lighthouse website.